-If you travel on the Victoria line, one of the most obvious changes you'll have noticed is that all trains are now new.
-We have also installed a state-of-the-art signalling system allowing trains to run faster and more frequently.
+If you travel on the Victoria line, one of the most obvious changes you'll have noticed is that all trains are new and the new signalling system allows trains to run faster and more frequently.

-Even better news is that we're now able to run even more trains - up to 33 trains an hour - meaning trains are less than two minutes apart at peak times.
-This is the highest ever frequency on any London Underground line.
+From January 2013 we've been operating up to 33 trains an hour - meaning they are less than two minutes apart at peak times.
+This is one of the highest frequency lines on the London Underground and in the UK.
 For the Victoria line it allows us to carry about 10,000 more passengers an hour overall.

-If you've travelled on our new trains, you'll have noticed they are bigger and more comfortable with wider aisles and doors, and higher ceilings.
+Our new trains are bigger and more comfortable with wider aisles and doors, and higher ceilings.

 They also have dedicated spaces for wheelchairs and security features like CCTV in every carriage and push-button emergency alarms connecting directly to the driver.